The wicked flee when no man pursueth; But the righteous are secure as a young lion.

 EMDR to help process a critical incident.
 Often times it feels safer to compartmentalize.
 A day or so after an incident whether small or big, using EMDR to process the situation has shown both short and long-term benefits for the responder.

-• EMDR G-TEP
+• G-TEP

 • Floatback EMDR